bob-anderson-ok/adv2reader/README.md

     print(f'Width: {rdr.Width}  Height: {rdr.Height}  NumMainFrames: {rdr.CountMainFrames}')

-There is an instance variable called `FileIno` which gives access to all of the values defined in the structure `AdvFileInfo` (there are 20 of them).
+There is also an composite instance variable called `FileIno` which gives access to all of the values defined in the structure `AdvFileInfo` (there are 20 of them).

 For example: